 Our expectation of you

 Our students strive for excellence.
-That’s why most admitted students come out of high school with a GPA of 3.7 or higher, or with an SAT score of 1800 or higher.
+That’s why most admitted students come out of high school with a GPA of 3.7 or higher, an ACT Composite of 27 or higher, or an SAT (ERW+M) score of *1290 or higher.
+(Prior to March 2016, the SAT (CR+W+M) benchmark was 1800.)
 If you lack these scores but are a highly motivated student, we’d still love to receive your application.
 Your identity as an honors student will set you apart within the university – which is why we also ask our students to humbly demonstrate the virtuous qualities of mind and heart befitting this distinguished group.